DataToolsPro/SnowUDFExcel/README.md

 # SnowUDFExcel
-Snowflake UDF Functions modeled after Microsoft Excel functions
+Snowflake UDF Functions modeled after Microsoft Excel functions.
+Written with the help of an AI assistant

 <H1>Background</H1>
 This public repository was created to help analysts deploy familiar Excel function capabilities into Snowflake.
 Currently we have ported the following functions as JavaScript based functions: